-29 Under what criteria do the criminal or civil courts have jurisdiction to entertain human rights claims against a business in your jurisdiction?
+27 Under what criteria do the criminal or civil courts have jurisdiction to entertain human rights claims against a business in your jurisdiction?

-As described above, According to article 175 of the Criminal Procedure Code, the prosecutor, the investigator, the investigation body must institute criminal prosecution, within their authority, provided there are reasons and grounds for the initiation of criminal prosecution envisaged in this Code.
+According to article 175 of the Criminal Procedure Code, the prosecutor, the investigator and the investigative body must institute criminal prosecution, within their authority, provided there are reasons and grounds for the initiation of criminal prosecution envisaged in the Code.
 No specific procedure is established by the Criminal Procedure Code for human rights-related cases.

-In the case of civil courts, the case must be of a civil nature, that is, there must be grounds for starting a lawsuit and the procedure for the exercise of the right of ownership and other property rights, exclusive rights to the results of intellectual activity (intellectual property), contractual and other obligations as well as other property relations and personal non-property relations.
+In the case of civil courts, the case must be of a civil nature; there must be grounds for starting a lawsuit and the procedure for the exercise of the right of ownership and other property rights, exclusive rights to the results of intellectual activity (intellectual property), contractual and other obligations as well as other property relations and personal non-property relations.
 This also includes labour relations.
 The precondition for initiating a case is a lawsuit.
-After submitting a lawsuit against the person responsible for the human rights violation, the court accepts the claim for examination and the proceedings starts.
+After submitting a lawsuit against the person responsible for the human rights violation, the court accepts the claim for examination, and the proceedings start.

-30 What jurisdictional principles do the courts apply to accept or reject claims against businesses based on acts or omissions that have taken place overseas and parties that are domiciled or located overseas?
+28 What jurisdictional principles do the courts apply to accept or reject claims against businesses based on acts or omissions that have taken place overseas and parties that are domiciled or located overseas?